 Wave allows plenty of third-party partners to connect, including large eCommerce platforms, such as Shopify.

-The only downside is the location restrictions.
-Certain actions are unavailable to users outside the USA and Canada.
+The only downside is location restrictions.
+Certain actions are unavailable to users outside the U.S.A. and Canada.
 It makes it difficult for some to run payroll.

 Suffice to say, if you live in the mentioned countries and own a small venture, pick Wave software for your business.